The Official On-line Publication of the

 Dr. Thomas Patrick Yunck Ph.D. and Okemos Class of 1967

-Tom Yunck returns to a Welcome Home Reception on Friday.
-Please join us welcoming Tom home at “Henry’s Place” after 5:30.
-On Monday, Tom will talk to Mr. Chapman’s 5th hour Earth Science class.
-Then at 3:00 he will present “The Coming Revolution in Satellite Data” to other students, alumni, guests and the public, in the High School Kiva.
+Tom Yunck returned to a Welcome Home Reception on Friday at “Henry’s Place”.
+On Monday, Tom talked to Mr. Chapman’s 5th hour Earth Science class.
+Then at 3:00 he presented “The Coming Revolution in Satellite Data” to other students, alumni, guests and the public, in the High School Kiva.
 Tom’s company is launching those “revolutionary” satellites now.

 Tom holds a BSEE from Princeton University and a PhD from Yale University, and is the founder of GeoOptics, Inc. where he currently serves as its chairman and chief technical officer.
 Previously, he served as its chief executive officer and president.
 Prior to GeoOptics, Inc., Yunck served as the chairman of the Foundation for Earth Science and as a research manager for NASA's Jet Propulsion Laboratory.
 He is an inductee into the Space Foundation's Space Technology Hall of Fame.
 His research has helped pioneer the domestic and consumer usage of GPS technology.
 Since his initial proposal, he's been involved in every aspect of the development and validation of GPS for atmospheric sounding.